 A blood test is a way to tell if your goat is pregnant without a doubt.
 The benefit to this goat pregnancy test is that it can be done on any goat at any time.

-The cons to using a blood test is that unless you are well-versed in drawing blood, you will have to pay for a vet to draw the blood on top of the charge to do the pregnancy test.
+The cons to using blood tests is that unless you are well-versed in drawing blood, you will have to pay for a vet to draw the blood on top of the charge to do the pregnancy test.

 2) Milk Test